nus-cs2103-AY2021S2/ip/docs/README.md

 Format: `delete INDEX [INDEX...]`, `clear`

-There are 2 ways to delete tasks
+There are 2 ways to delete tasks:
 1. `delete`
    * Deletes the task at the given `INDEX`.
    * `INDEX` must be a valid number.